 - Holds deck screws and fasteners tighter and stronger

-Help your deck joists last longer by protecting it from the start with Trex Protect.
+Help your deck joists last longer by protecting them from the start with Trex Protect.